 We believe that Hell is terrible, Heaven is wonderful, and eternity is a long time; even more than this, we are eager to see the glory of God cover the earth as the waters cover the sea (Hab 2:14), so we devote ourselves to spreading the good news and making disciples with our whole lives.
 This is a calling that is for all of Christ's disciples, not just those employed by a church.

-The "Lone Ranger" may make good television, but doesn't make good Christians.
+The "Lone Ranger" may make good television, but it doesn't make a good Christian.
 The Bible teaches that all Christians are to be in deep, intentional community with other Christians within a local church.
 This community is to be like a family where we are to exercise all of the various "one another" commands of the New Testament, such as:

 Our aim in everything we do is to lift high the blazing center of Christian worship: Jesus Christ and His glory.
 In all of our evangelism, discipleship, love, care, ministry--in every facet of our life--we desire to worship Jesus more than any other competitor--be it another religious idea or simply our own comfort and desires.

 Sin is an exhausting taskmaster and a cheap replacement for our gentle and lowly Savior.
 Our covenant community, the church, is a forge that stokes the fires of worship in the hearts and lives of our people so that we may not be duped into thinking there is something better out there than Jesus.